diguifi/Dude-TopDown/README.md

 The enemies with best _fitness scores_ (a score that evaluates how well the enemy did) have better chances to pass its genome to the next round.

 ### Who was selected
-On the first round, all chromossomes are random.
+On the first round, all chromosomes are random.
 To know who was selected on the next round and so on, just look at the two last enemies on the list at the bottom of the screen and their children are the first two.
 The one on the middle is always random.
 To visualize better, an animation happens each next level to show who was selected, how are their children and the new enemies' you will face next round.

 ![](https://i.imgur.com/5HkxQRJ.png)